Leonhard Euler: Personal philosophy and religious beliefs

+Euler was religious throughout his life.
+Much of what is known of his religious beliefs can be deduced from his Letters to a German Princess and an earlier work, Rettung der Göttlichen Offenbahrung gegen die Einwürfe der Freygeister (Defense of the Divine Revelation against the Objections of the Freethinkers).
+These show that Euler was a devout Christian who believed the Bible to be inspired; the Rettung was primarily an argument for the divine inspiration of scripture.

 Euler opposed the concepts of Leibniz's monadism and the philosophy of Christian Wolff.
-Euler insisted that knowledge is founded in part on the basis of precise quantitative laws, something that monadism and Wolffian science were unable to provide.
-Euler's religious leanings might also have had a bearing on his dislike of the doctrine; he went so far as to label Wolff's ideas as "heathen and atheistic".
+He insisted that knowledge is founded in part on the basis of precise quantitative laws, something that monadism and Wolffian science were unable to provide.
+Euler called Wolff's ideas "heathen and atheistic".

-Euler was a religious person throughout his life.
-Much of what is known of Euler's religious beliefs can be deduced from his Letters to a German Princess and an earlier work, Rettung der Göttlichen Offenbahrung gegen die Einwürfe der Freygeister (Defense of the Divine Revelation against the Objections of the Freethinkers).
-These works show that Euler was a devout Christian who believed the Bible to be inspired; the Rettung was primarily an argument for the divine inspiration of scripture.

-There is a famous legend inspired by Euler's arguments with secular philosophers over religion, which is set during Euler's second stint at the St. Petersburg Academy.
+There is a legend inspired by Euler's arguments with secular philosophers over religion, which is set during Euler's second stint at the St. Petersburg Academy.
 The French philosopher Denis Diderot was visiting Russia on Catherine the Great's invitation.
-However, the Empress was alarmed that the philosopher's arguments for atheism were influencing members of her court, and so Euler was asked to confront the Frenchman.
+The Empress was alarmed that Diderot's arguments for atheism were influencing members of her court, and so Euler was asked to confront him.
 Diderot was informed that a learned mathematician had produced a proof of the existence of God: he agreed to view the proof as it was presented in court.
-Euler appeared, advanced toward Diderot, and in a tone of perfect conviction announced this non-sequitur: "Sir, $\frac{a+b^n}{n}=x$, hence God exists—reply!"
+Euler appeared, advanced toward Diderot, and in a tone of perfect conviction announced this non sequitur:

+"Sir, $\frac{a+b^n}{n}=x$, hence God exists –reply!"

 Diderot, to whom (says the story) all mathematics was gibberish, stood dumbstruck as peals of laughter erupted from the court.
-Embarrassed, he asked to leave Russia, a request that was graciously granted by the Empress.
+Embarrassed, he asked to leave Russia, a request Catherine granted.
 However amusing the anecdote may be, it is apocryphal, given that Diderot himself did research in mathematics.

 The legend was apparently first told by Dieudonné Thiébault with embellishment by Augustus De Morgan.

+Legacy

+Recognition

+Euler is widely recognized as one of the greatest mathematicians of all time, and more likely than not the most prolific contributor to mathematics and science.
+Mathematician and physicist John von Neumann called Euler "the greatest virtuoso of the period".
+Mathematician François Arago said, "Euler calculated without any apparent effort, just as men breathe and as eagles sustain themselves in air".
+He is generally ranked right below Carl Friedrich Gauss, Isaac Newton, and Archimedes among the greatest mathematicians of all time, while some rank him as equal with them.
+Physicist and mathematician Henri Poincaré called Euler the "god of mathematics".